mnvr/music-making-machines/README.md

 <img src="assets/i/icon-rounded.png" width="128">

-The specific software used is freely available and open source VCV Rack using stock plugins.
+The specific software used is the freely available and open source VCV Rack, and using only its stock modules.
 The same techniques can be used in any medium that allows basic but direct manipulation of signals (modular hardware, other visual patching softwares, music programming languages etc).

 ## Meta